eliza411/testkitchen/slides/slides.rst

 #.
 Browse and upload at least 4 images, giving each one a title.
 #.
 Check the URL pattern is what you expect, something like: http://tests.l/galleries/test-gallery

-Step 1.5: Hide the default display of images
+1.5: Hide the default display of images
 ============================================
 *Structure > Content types > Gallery > Manage display*

 #.
 Set the Default display setting format for Image to Hidden.
 #.
 Verify the Teaser display format is hidden.
 It should already be set that way.
 #.
-Go to Content and view the gallery you created in step 1.4
+Go to Content and view the gallery you created in Part 1.4
 #.
 You should see nothing but body text you entered.

-Step 2: Create custom image sizes
+Part 2: Create custom image sizes
 *********************************

 Main gallery image